-10 Aug Honoring Neurosurgery and the Neurosurgeons Who Make Up This Profession
+10 Aug Neurosurgery Awareness Month: Honoring Neurosurgeons Who Make the Profession

+The brain is one of the body’s biggest organs.
 It weighs three pounds, has 100 billion cells and is responsible for almost all human behavior.
-It’s the brain, one of the body’s biggest organs.

 And while the brain is only part of what neurosurgeons engage and work with (they also work with the spine), dealing with this most notoriously complex organ of the body is the first association that comes to mind.